-The Phipps Production Greenhouse earned for LEED-Existing Buildings Operations and Maintenance Platinum Certification; illustrating the potential for our existing buildings to play an important role in reducing environmental impacts.
+The Phipps Production Greenhouse earned LEED for Existing Buildings Operations and Maintenance Platinum Certification; illustrating the potential for our existing buildings to play an important role in reducing environmental impacts.
 The Platinum rating, USGBC’s highest, is notable because the conservatory has become a member of an elite group of buildings across the country.
 The Conservatory is also the first botanical garden in the nation to use LEED-EBOM to comprehensively improve the building’s Operations and Maintenance.

-The Certification represents the culmination of a multiyear effort to fully integrate sustainable operations within the Phipps organization.
+The Certification represents the culmination of a multi-year effort to fully integrate sustainable operations within the Phipps organization.
 The campus in Schenley park contains some of the most technologically advanced green building systems, tools to monitor them, and comprehensive green operations and maintenance practices in the region.
 As part of this effort, evolveEA guided the project team to:

 - Conduct a historical and peer group energy benchmarking study to better understand the relative efficiency and unique operating characteristics found across the country’s greenhouses.

-- Install campus wide energy and water monitoring equipment which allows for real time monitoring of resource usage in each campus building,
+- Install campus-wide energy and water monitoring equipment which allows for real-time monitoring of resource usage in each campus building,

-- Commission and audit all of the buildings on campus to ensure they were operating efficiently and effectively,
+- Commission and audit all of the buildings on campus to ensure they were operating efficiently and effectively, and

 As a result:

-- The storm-water falling on the production greenhouse is used as a water-source for the CSL
+- The stormwater falling on the production greenhouse is used as a water source for the CSL

 - The campus now closely monitors and adjusts irrigation to minimize impacts during dry spells